The Clinton 12: Legacy

-Due to all the violence and opposition, only two of the Clinton 12 ended up graduating from Clinton High School.
+Due to all the violence and opposition, only two of the Clinton 12 graduated from Clinton High School.
 Bobby Cain, in 1957, was the first Black man to graduate from Clinton High School, and Gail Ann Epps, in 1958, was the first Black woman.
 After fundraising by the local community and Reverend Billy Graham, enough funds were collected to rebuild Clinton High School and it opened back up in 1960.
 After the opening of the new school, there were no major reports or incidents of violence and discrimination.
-The Clinton 12 made huge sacrifices to obtain opportunities for equal education, for themselves and for the generations that came after them.
-They set precedents in the American education system, especially in the South and Appalachian regions of the United States of America.
+The integration of the Clinton 12 set precedents in the American education system, especially in the South and Appalachian regions of the US.

+The Disney Channel, as part of Disney Citizenship, partnered with Størmerlige Films to produce a series of micro-videos to spotlight important stories for Black History Month, including that of the Clinton 12.
+Cameron Boyce, a rising Disney star, presented the short film, which centered on the experience of his grandmother, Jo Ann Allen Boyce, one of the Clinton 12.